 - In preparing your Will, you should seek the assistance of a Trustee or your family solicitor to ensure that your wishes are clearly and correctly recorded.

 For animal owners, knowing that their companions will be cared for after they die is a key concern.

-Animals provide such wonderful companionship in later years however; sadly, many often miss out, as they worry that they will die first leaving their beloved pet behind with no one to care for them.
+Animals provide such wonderful companionship in later years, however sadly many often miss out, as they are worried that they will die first, leaving their beloved pet behind, with no one to care for them.